benedekrozemberczki/AV_Ultimate_Student_Hunt/README.md

 ### Model fitting and generating a submission file

 For model fitting I have used extreme gradient boosting.
 The model parameters were the following:
+* Number of trees at 400.
 * Learning rate of 0.1.
 * Depth of 6.
-* Subsampling rate at 0.5 -- it helped with quite strong noise.
+* Subsampling rate at 0.5 -- it helped with the quite strong noise.
+The model did not try to generalize to the noise.

-*
+Because there is a random element in the model creation a model averaging proess is meaningful -- this is why I estimated 50 models.
+In the end I have discounted the resulting estimates witha  factor close to 0.99.